cmhDK/SKPP/README.txt

 create any folder that is missing

-in-game, paste the following into the chat /macro_image "InherentBase_Book" "SKKP Cheat Menu" "popmenu cheat"
+in-game, paste the following into the chat /macro_image "InherentBase_Book" "SKKP Cheat Menu" "popmenu cheats"

 Happy Testing!